 Birch Horton Bittner & Cherot’s government relations practice spans the legislative and executive branches of the federal government and extends to selected state and local agencies.
-In Alaska, we serve clients on regulatory issues and other matters before municipal and borough governments, state agencies and the Alaska Legislature.
+In Alaska, we serve clients on regulatory issues and other matters before municipal and borough governments, state agencies, and the Alaska State Legislature.

 At the federal level, we devise comprehensive strategies for our clients to engage in the legislative and regulatory arenas.
-We have assisted individuals, organizations, municipalities and corporations of all sizes solve problems and achieve important federal objectives.
+We have assisted individuals, organizations, municipalities, and corporations of all sizes in solving problems and achieving important federal objectives.

-On Capitol Hill, we work closely with individual members of Congress, committees, and key staffers on transportation, energy, natural resources, commerce, defense, homeland security, oversight and appropriations matters.
-We monitor, review, analyze and even draft legislation.
-We advise on pending congressional activity, we arrange and attend meetings with key government officials, we represent clients at congressional and agency hearings, and we help identify and secure federal funding solutions.
+On Capitol Hill, we work closely with individual members of Congress, committees, and key staffers on transportation, energy, natural resources, commerce, defense, homeland security, oversight, and appropriations matters.
+We monitor, review, analyze, and even draft legislation.
+We advise on pending congressional activity, arrange and attend meetings with key government officials, represent clients at congressional and agency hearings, and help identify and secure federal funding solutions.
 Several of our attorneys have extensive, senior-level Capitol Hill and federal agency experience.
 We know who to talk to and what to say.

-We’ve built an extensive network of contacts with federal agencies such as the Federal Communications Commission and the Departments of Agriculture, Interior, Transportation and Homeland Security.
-This network enables us to keep abreast of the latest regulatory, funding and administrative developments that may impact our clients and to provide timely advice.
+We’ve built an extensive network of contacts with federal agencies such as the Federal Communications Commission, the Department of Agriculture, the Department of the Interior, the Department of Transportation and the Department of Homeland Security.
+This network enables us to keep abreast of the latest regulatory, funding and administrative developments that may impact our clients and provide timely advice.